 Find out our four top tips for fixing a thin credit file.

-Myth - Your savings show on your credit report
+17. Myth - Your savings show on your credit report

-Myth - Closing old accounts will increase your credit score
+18. Myth - Closing old accounts will increase your credit score

-Myth - Moving in with someone or getting married can affect your credit score
+19. Myth - Moving in with someone or getting married can affect your credit score

-Truth - This won’t impact your credit score in itself.
-But if you take out joint finances with them and their credit history is less-than-perfect, this could affect your ability to get credit.
-This is because lenders may view their credit history when you apply for credit.
-But you can apply for a ‘notice of disassociation’, to get any old ties removed from your credit report.
+Truth - Moving in with someone or getting married won’t impact your credit score in itself.
+But, there are still ways that a big change like this can affect you.
+First, if you take out joint accounts with your partner or housemate, then this makes you financial associates.
+If you have a financial associate whose credit history is less-than-perfect, this could affect your ability to get credit.
+This is because lenders may view their credit history as well when you apply for credit.
+In particular, they’ll be looking to work out how likely it is that you would have to step in and cover for your associate, and how this would impact your ability to keep up with your own commitments.
+This is why, when you cut financial ties with somebody, you can apply for a ‘notice of disassociation’, to get any old associates removed from your credit report.
 You just need to get in touch with the credit reference agencies to request this.

 Find out how to improve your credit score with our 12-week step-by-step plan.